I believe that healthcare is a universal right. Regardless of income or location, every North Carolinian is entitled to basic healthcare.

 I understand that healthcare outcomes are best when care decisions are made between a patient and their medical provider.
 This means that every person should be able to choose their own physician, without interference from the government or health insurance companies.

 When it comes to healthcare, lowering out-of-pocket costs is my number one goal.
 This means getting more families covered and one way to do this is through the expansion of Medicaid, under the Affordable Care Act.
 Medicaid expansion will also help our economy by supporting rural hospitals and providing jobs to many in those areas.
 It will provide healthcare in areas of our state where we most need additional coverage and more medical providers.
+I am proud to have supported legislation in support of Medicaid expansion.

 Prescription drug companies hold a monopoly in our state and country.
 Currently, local and state governments are prohibited from negotiating drug prices.
 I want to change that to help all North Carolinians access the critical prescriptions they need, without adding more financial burdens.